xilyao/CFD-DC/README.md

 This repository contains the code for the paper "CFD-DC: Cooperative Classification via Adaptive Compressed-Feature Diffusion over Distributed Networks".

-This paper introduces CFD-DC, a novel framework for decentralized classification in distributed sensor networks.
+This paper introduces CFD-DC, a novel framework for distributed inference over sensor networks.
 It is designed to address the key challenges of limited communication bandwidth and the risk of node failures.

-In our approach, nodes collaborate by broadcasting highly compressed feature representations.
+In our approach, nodes collaborate by broadcasting compressed feature representations.
 The framework is built on two key components:

 1. A **trainable feature compressor** at each node to reduce data transmission while preserving critical information.
 2. An **adaptive node weighting mechanism** that dynamically adjusts the influence of features from other nodes, providing robustness against failures.